odin-lang/odin-lang.org/content/docs/faq.md

 }
 ```

+## Compiler

+## Is the Odin compiler self hosted?

+Odin is not current self hosted nor will be until _after_ version 1.0 when the main implementation of the Odin compiler adheres to a specification and is heavily tested.
+In general, self hosting before a stable language and compiler exists is masturbatory pleasure.

 ## Quotes

 > Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won’t usually need your flowcharts; they’ll be obvious.